seeing-things/zwo/README.md

 # ZWO Fixer

 `zwo_fixer` is a shim library which patches a bug in the ASI library.
-It is an optional dependency for the Python package and the Capture software included in this repository.
 To compile a C++ compiler is required.
-On Debian-based Linux distributions (e.g. Ubuntu), you will need the build-essential package for this.
+On Debian-based Linux distributions (e.g. Ubuntu), you will need the `build-essential` package for this.

 The following libraries are required for building the `zwo_fixer` shim library (Debian package names in parentheses):
 - librt (libc6-dev)